ogame-ninja/documentation/doc/settings.md

 If a script named `!sleep.ank` exists, it will be executed before the bot goes to sleep mode.
 If a script named `!wake.ank` exists, it will be executed after the bot exit the sleep mode.

+##### [Delete spy reports once imported]
+If selected, the in-game spy reports will be deleted once they are locally imported.

 ##### [Email for notifications]
 Email that will be used for notifications for this bot.